 The Duragraph is available in a JoWo nib unit in all nib sizes from extra fine to or 1.1mm stub nib, and the Conklin Omniflex nib.
 The nibs are smooth with a bit of feedback to them in the EF and F nibs.
 The nibs are all #6 size and are made by JoWo.
 Additionally, there are replacement nib units available in silver and black if you want to change up the look of your pen or try a different nib size out.

 The Duragraph is a standard international cartridge/converter pen and includes a pair of cartridges and a threaded converter.
 This is a great pen for changing out your inks a lot for you serial ink samplers out there, especially if you have a bulb syringe and you know this sweet pen cleaning trick!
 Unfortunately, the pen won’t fit standard international long cartridges, and can’t be converted to an eyedropper fill either, given that the threads on the back of the grip are exposed metal and will corrode with prolonged ink exposure.
 This part isn’t made of stainless steel like the nib.

 |Threaded standard international converter on Cracked Ice Duragraph|

 So that’s a roundup of the Conklin Duragraph!
-You can get more details and specs at GouletPens.com, and pick one up for yourself for $52.
+You can get more details and specs at GouletPens.com, and pick one up for yourself!
 If you have any other questions about it, feel free to ask in the comments.